Studio Electric looks for a higher class of consideration

 Quirks and Features

 The Studio Electric M4 is a sealed two-way monitor loudspeaker.
 Driver complement is a 6.5” proprietary co-polymer woofer, and hand-selected 1” tweeter.
 Around back, each monitor has a single pair of sturdy five-way binding posts mounted on a milled aluminum plate embossed with the M4 logo.
 Keeping it clean, and simple all that remains on the back is a serial plate, which also proudly names Salt Lake City, USA as their place of manufacture.
 I like that.
 The enclosure is a hefty mixture of high-density fiberboard, medium-density fiberboard, and sturdy bracing.
 Giving it the knuckle test, the M4’s cabinetry sounds inert from every angle.
-The front baffle in satin black, the sides and rear are wrapped in a beautiful, recycled real-wo-d wenge veneer (wood veneer options vary upon ordering).
+The front baffle in satin black, the sides and rear are wrapped in a beautiful, recycled real-wood Wenge veneer (wood veneer options vary upon ordering).
 The M4’s looks aren’t flashy, and they don’t scream “Hey… I’m expensive.”
 However, the M4’s do look and feel serious enough with their larger than-average cabinet.

 The manufacturer states that the M4’s should not be considered for placement on bookshelves.
 Not to say that the custom built-in cabinetry often found in modern homes would not be a sufficient substrate to support the 19lb per/each speakers, but that placing speakers like the Studio-Electric M4 on chintzy wall mounted bookshelves from IKEA might pose a serious threat of injury and/or property damage.
-Along with bookshelves being a piss poor placement for sound quality, I wouldn’t risk it.
-Desktops and credenzas are better, but for the sake of us all — stands are best.
-Without question or gripe, please get the stands.
-When it comes to stands, chose carefully as the M4 is a heavy and deep speaker, Those stands with small top plates, and flamingo legs will not offer a secure and stable platform for any kind of investment.
+Along with bookshelves being a piss-poor-placement for sound quality, I wouldn’t risk it.
+Desktops and credenzas are better, but for the sake of us all — speaker stands are best.
+Without question or gripe, please get the speaker stands.
+When it comes to speaker stands, chose carefully as the M4 is a heavy and deep speaker, Those stands with small top plates, and flamingo legs will not offer a secure and stable platform for any kind of investment.

-When it comes to placement, have fun and experiment; I did.
+When it comes to placement, have fun and experiment.
+I did.
 In near-field listening (closer than 8ft), five to six feet apart with toe-in, worked well for me.
 In mid-field listening positions, the manufacturer suggests wider but not too wide as the center image can struggle.
 I found that sticking to the equidistant triangle between each speaker and my listening position worked best.
 For most of my mid-field listening, I preferred no toe-in.

 Where things become more strict with the M4 is the listening height.
 The manufacturer recommends stands of 25”-30” in height, and I heartily agree with that recommendation.
 Achieving a listening height where my ear height was centered between the tweeter and mid-woofer was paramount to getting what I felt was the best out of the M4’s.
 More on that later.